Shopify vs WordPress — Which Platform is Better?

 (That said, there are paid-for apps available from Shopify’s app store — like ‘ExIm’ — that provide workarounds).

-WordPress ultimately gives users more control over their content than Shopify; and, depending on the nature and size of your site, this issue should not be overlooked.
+WordPress ultimately gives users more control over their content than Shopify; and, depending on the nature and size of your site, I wouldn’t overlook this issue.

 While you’re here, download our free ecommerce e-kit